 2.

-It comprises 12 individual sections across 30 local government areas: one section in Victoria, seven in New South Wales, and four in Queensland.
+It comprises 12 sections across 30 local government areas: one section in Victoria, seven in New South Wales, and four in Queensland.

 3.